-Smart home startup Level Home emerges from stealth with $71M and a new take on the smart lock – TechCrunch
+Level Home emerges from stealth with $71M from Walmart and Lennar and a new take on the smart lock – TechCrunch

 “Much of the current company are people from Google, Microsoft, and Facebook and others,” said Goto.
 “We have a shared level of talent and capability.”

-To be very clear, Martin and Goto are very far from the image of young startup-hopefuls, Martin told me he didn’t even really like the term “startup.”
+To be very clear, Martin and Goto are very far from the image of young startup-hopefuls.
+Martin told me he didn’t even really like the term “startup.”
 Instead, the two are taking a measured and very confident approach to the bigger task of thinking about how to approach a new generation of hardware.

 For them, it isn’t so much as “disrupting” what is already being used, as it is trying to augment it to bring in a wider population of adopters beyond those who embrace the cutting edge of tech.

-Of course, Level Home isn’t the first to come on this progression of logic.
-Smart doors and smart locks are everywhere now, although ironically, they are not being used all that much.
+Of course, Level Home isn’t the first to cotton onto this progression of logic.
+Smart doors and smart locks are everywhere now and have been one of the biggest areas of “smart home” hardware — although ironically, they are not being used all that much.

 “When we looked at first generation smart locks, we were offended by how aggressively the experience was departing from how people use locks today.”
-By this, Martin is referring to things like physical keys, or aesthetically pleasing doors and locks without large objects attached to them.
+By this, Martin is referring to things like physical keys, or aesthetically pleasing doors and locks without large electronic objects attached to them.

 Indeed, the smart home market has not been a home run so far, but it shows some promise.
-The smart home market overall is projected to generate revenues of nearly $74 million this year, nearly doubling to $141 billion by 2023.
+Overall, smart home devices are services are projected to generate revenues of nearly $74 million this year, nearly doubling to $141 billion by 2023.
 A stream of hardware sales will underpin that growth, with some 140 million smart locks and other home security devices — the second-biggest category after video entertainment — expected to be shipped this year, growing to 352 million by 2023 globally.

-But within that, penetration has not been massive: in Europe, only around 11 percent of homes have smart home devices in them (not counting phones), and in the US, the figure is only slightly higher, at 15%.
+But within that, penetration has not been massive.
+In Europe, only around 11% of homes have smart home devices in them (not counting phones).
+In the US, the figure is only slightly higher, at 15%.
 That speaks to a still-nascent market, but also the fact that many people’s imaginations, and crucially wallets, have get to be captured by what is on offer today.

 That spells opportunity for the smart home entrepreneurs, and investors willing to take the leap to back them.

 Martin and Goto said that they have a pipeline of several other products that they will be working on, although for now, they are keeping quiet on what those might be.

-I’ve searched and can only so far find patents for the Lock system, but they tell me that the basic idea will be to continue present an alternative version of the smart home: to quietly make our lives at home easier and more connected, but without any massively perceptible shifts.
+I’ve searched and can only so far find patents for the Lock system, but the two tell me that the basic idea will be to continue presenting alternative versions of the smart home: to quietly make our lives at home easier and more connected, but without any massively perceptible shifts on the outside, or none that wouldn’t feel natural to the average user.

+What might that mean?
+That could be more “smartening” of dumb things in the way that Level Home has done with the dead bolt, or potentially a kind of skeuomorphic approach, but for physical objects (maybe even in a tip of the hat to their early Apple pedigree).
 Move slow, don’t break things.

 In a market with a lot of options for how to bring more modern objects into the mix that genuinely look like the future, this could be a good differentiator.